dakk/gweatherrouting/README.md

 I (Davide Gessa) will try to extend this project with new features:
 - Code rewrite
-- WxWidget interface instead of Tk
+- Gtk interface instead of Tk
 - Tool for creating multi-waypoint paths
-- Save / Open for custom paths
+- Save / Open for custom paths (gpx format)
 - Realtime weather